methods/tdse-accessForce-bids-api/README.md

       ```bash
       brew services start mongodb-community@6.0
       ```
-4. Run the following command to stop the MongoDB instance, as needed:
+4. To verify that MongoDB is running, run:

       ```bash
-      brew services stop mongodb-community@6.0
+      brew services list
       ```
-5. To verify that MongoDB is running, run:
+   You should see the service `mongodb-community` listed as `started`.
+5. Run the following command to stop the MongoDB instance, as needed:

       ```bash
-      brew services list
+      brew services stop mongodb-community@6.0
       ```
-   You should see the service `mongodb-community` listed as `started`.

-6. To begin using MongoDB, connect mongosh to the running instance.
+6. To begin using MongoDB, connect the MongoDB shell (mongosh) to the running instance.
 From a new terminal, issue the following:

       ```bash
       mongosh
       ```
+7. To create a new database called `bidsAPI`, run:

+      ```bash
+      use bidsAPI
+      ```
-7. To exit the MongoDB shell, run the following command:
+8. To exit the MongoDB shell, run the following command:

       ```bash
       exit